EVerest/everest-core/docs/source/how-to-guides/pionix_belay_box.rst

 ===========================

-Connect via SSH into the Yak board and run these two commands (the first one is very important - do not update while EVerest/EVerest is running!):
+Connect via SSH into the Yak board and run these two commands (the first one is very important - do not update while everest is running!):

 .. code-block:: bash

-  systemctl stop EVerest
+  systemctl stop everest
   yeti_fwupdate /dev/serial0 /usr/share/everest/modules/YetiDriver/firmware/yetiR1_2.1_firmware.bin

 **Important**